mrtomyum/etl/README.md

 Hello
 =====
-his is a vary good simple project to demonstrate a concurrency feature of Go programming language.
+This is a vary good simple project to demonstrate a concurrency feature of Go programming language.
 Modify from online training course by Mike Van Sickle from pluralsight.com https://app.pluralsight.com/library/courses/go-concurrent-programming/table-of-contents

 How to use?